kitschpatrol/yanki-obsidian/README.md

 ##### Sync stats

-Keep track of how many Obsidian notes have been synchronized to anki, how these synchornizations were initialized, and how the notes were updated.
+Keep track of how many Obsidian notes have been synchronized to anki, how these synchronizations were initialized, and how the notes were updated.
 This can be useful for debugging.

 ##### Automatic sync

 > [!WARNING]
 >
-> The Automatic sync option has been deprectated and moved to the "Advanced settings" area as of Yanki Obsidian version 1.6.0.
+> The Automatic sync option has been deprecated and moved to the "Advanced settings" area as of Yanki Obsidian version 1.6.0.
 It will will likely be removed completely in version 2.0.0.
 >
 > Since a simple slip-up in the plugin settings or when moving notes between folders can result in near-instantaneous loss of learning progress in Anki, it just seemed too dangerous to be worth it.
 If you like it and are relying on it, please [open an issue in GitHub](https://github.com/kitschpatrol/yanki-obsidian/issues) and let me know.